-Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Dataform settings.
+Note: You are currently viewing documentation for Moodle 3.3.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Dataform settings.

-This page describes the various configuration options available within the Dataform module - both at the Site level and the Activity level.
+This page describes the various configuration options available within a Dataform activity.

 Give your Dataform a name (e.g. “Report on Topic 1 Content”).
 The title entered here will be the name that learners see in the course content area.
 Learners will click on this name to enter and participate in the activity.

-With the a specified interval the due date is calculated automatically as 'Available from' plus the product of the interval duration (minutes) and the number of intervals.
+The duration of the activity from its Available-from time.
+With the a specified duration the due date is calculated automatically as 'Available from' plus the product of the duration (minutes) and the number of intervals.

 Number of intervals